 Note that while the order of checks is fixed, all of these steps are optional and if a particular object does not have any definition, or if it is not enabled, it will not be checked at all.

 A definition for each type of object possible is always of the same format:

 For instance, below is a sample definition for a service object - all the other object types follow the same style:

 Enabled - dictates whether a given definition is to be processed or not.
 If it is not on, the definition will be skipped completely, as though it did not exist.

 Return errors - if on, clients whose rate limits have been reached will be given details of such a situation, otherwise a generic error message will be returned.

 With the exception of SSO users, definitions may be of two types: exact or approximate ones.

-Approximate - the definition is specified by each server process rather than on a cluster-level.
-This means that checks and comparisons are after than in exact ones but it may lead to situations when one server reaches the limit while the rest can still accept requests - ultimately though all servers will reach the same limit.
+Approximate - the definition is maintained by each server process rather than on a cluster-level.
+This means that checks and comparisons are faster than in the exact ones but it may lead to situations when one server reaches the limit while the rest can still accept requests - ultimately though all servers will reach the same limit.